lanl/benchmarks/doc/sphinx/08_sparta/sparta.rst

 The platforms utilized for benchmarking activities are listed and described below.

-* Commodity Technology System 1 (CTS-1) with Intel Cascade Lake processors, known as Manzano at SNL (see :ref:`SystemCTS1`)
 * Advanced Technology System 3 (ATS-3), also known as Crossroads (see :ref:`SystemATS3`)
 * Advanced Technology System 2 (ATS-2), also known as Sierra (see